woylie/flop/README.md

 defp scope(q, %User{id: user_id}), do: where(q, user_id: ^user_id)
 ```

-To add additional filters that can only be used internally without exposing them
+If you need to add extra filters that are only used internally and aren't
-to the user, you can pass them as a separate argument.
-You can use the same
+exposed to the user, you can pass them as a separate argument.
+This same
-argument to override certain options depending on where the function is used.
+argument can be used to override certain options depending on the context in
+which the function is called.

 ```elixir
 def list_pets(%{} = args, opts \\ [], %User{} = current_user) do